List of concepts in Artemis Fowl: Centaurian

 A script only known by centaurs.
 The cipher is slightly easier to translate than Gnommish because many of the symbols look similar to their English counterparts.
 It can be read fluently once familiar, and is more like a recognisable font than a language.

 Camfoil

 A thin sheet of foil that is wrapped around the body to imitate invisibility and to blend in with the surrounding environment.
 The foil is dotted with a series of micro-cameras, which enable the sheet to make an image of the wearer's background.
 Unfortunately, the entire surface uses circuits, which means that the invisibility can fail in rain or if the sheet is flattened by an object.

-In Artemis Fowl and the Lost Colony, however, Eoin Colfer states that the cam-foils are made of fairy-made diamonds that reflect light regardless of the direction and angle of viewing.
+In Artemis Fowl and the Lost Colony, Eoin Colfer states that the cam-foils are made of fairy-made diamonds that reflect light regardless of the direction and angle of viewing.
 Crushing the beads causes the sheet to fail.